A New Approach to Examine q-Steiner Systems: Punctured -Steiner Systems

 \section{Punctured $q$-Steiner Systems}

-Given an $n \times m$ array $A$, the \emph{punctured} array $A'$ is an $n \times (m-1)$ array obtained from $A$ by deleting one of the columns from $A$.
+Given an $n \times m$ matrix $A$, the \emph{punctured} matrix $A'$ is an $n \times (m-1)$ matrix obtained from $A$ by deleting one of the columns from $A$.
 Codes and punctured codes in the Hamming space are well established in coding theory~\cite[pp. 27-32]{McSl77}.
 A $q$-analog of punctured codes for subspace codes (codes whose codewords are subspaces such as the Grassmannian codes), was defined in~\cite{EtSi09}, but this is not the puncturing considered in this paper.

-A subspace $X \in \cG_q(n,k)$, i.e a $k$-subspace of $\F_q^n$, consists of $q^k$ vectors of length $n$ with elements taken from $\F_q$.
+A subspace $X \in \cG_q(n,k)$, i.e. a $k$-subspace of $\F_q^n$, consists of $q^k$ vectors of length $n$ with elements taken from $\F_q$.
 The punctured subspace $X'$ by the $i$th coordinate is defined as the subspace obtained from $X$ by deleting coordinate $i$ in all the vectors of $X$.
 The result of this puncturing is a new subspace of $\F_q^{n-1}$.
 If $X$ does not contain the unity vector with an \emph{one} in the $i$th coordinate, $e_i$, then $X'$ is a subspace in $\cG_q(n-1,k)$.
 If $X$ contains the unity vector with a \emph{one} in the $i$th coordinate, then $X'$ is a subspace in $\cG_q(n-1,k-1)$.
 Assume that we are given a set $\dS$ of subspaces from $\cG_q(n,k)$.
-The \emph{punctured set} $\dS'$ is defined as $\dS' = \{ X' ~:~ X \in \dS \}$, where all subspaces are punctured in the same coordinate, and it can contain elements only from $\cG_q(n-1,k)$ and $\cG_q(n-1,k-1)$.
-The set $\dS'$ is regarded as multi-set and hence $|\dS'|=|\dS|$ (since two distinct $k$-subspaces of $\F_q^n$ can be punctured to the same $k$-subspaces of $\F_q^{n-1}$).
+The \emph{punctured set} $\dS'$ is defined as $\dS' = \{ X' ~:~ X \in \dS \}$, where all subspaces are punctured in the same coordinate, and it can contain subspaces only from $\cG_q(n-1,k)$ or from $\cG_q(n-1,k-1)$.
+The set $\dS'$ is regarded as multi-set and hence $|\dS'|=|\dS|$ (since two distinct $k$-subspaces of $\F_q^n$ can be punctured into the same $k$-subspaces of $\F_q^{n-1}$).
 When the punctured coordinate is not mentioned it will be assumed that the last coordinate was punctured.
 A subspace can be punctured several times.
-A $k$-subspace $X$, of $\F_q^n$, is punctured $p$ times (i.e. $p$-punctured) to a $p$-\emph{punctured} subspace $Y$ of $\F_q^{n-p}$.
+A $k$-subspace $X$, of $\F_q^n$, is punctured $p$ times (i.e. $p$-\emph{punctured}) to a $p$-\emph{punctured subspace} $Y$ of $\F_q^{n-p}$.
 The subspace $Y$ can be an $s$-subspace for any $s$ such that $\max \{ 0, k-p \} \leq s \leq \min \{ k, n-p \}$.
-Similarly we define a $p$-\emph{punctured} set.
+Similarly we define a $p$-\emph{punctured set}.
 We summarize this brief introduction on punctured subspaces with the main observation.